 It’s been 2 weeks since the election.
 Two weeks since I held my 15 y.o. daughter at 3 AM as we cried together in fear for our earth, for women, for the LGBT community, for immigrants, refugees and all non-white “Americans.”
 I’ve been on an emotional roller coaster that I’m sure is what landed me in bed with a fierce cold.
 In slowing down and reflecting on it all and searching for what’s most important in this tumultuous and disturbing time in our country, I keep coming back to the words of one young lady upon hearing the news Mr. Trump had “won.”

 Abagail is a 5th grader in a new school this year.
 That’s her in the pic enjoying some watermelon and striking a yoga pose to make me laugh.
 She’s one powerful little Goddess I’ve know since she was in diapers.
 I’ve never known her to take shit from anyone having grown up with two big brothers and supported by an awesome mom and wonderful Waldorf School community.
-However, like most of us, she was starting to struggle a bit being the world and finding her way especially with the change of schools.
+However, like most of us, she was starting to struggle a bit being the world and finding her way, especially with recently changing schools.

 Two weeks ago, Abby came downstairs and her mother shared the election results.
 Abby paused and said to her mama, “I thought that might happen.”
 With a heavy heart Abby’s mother posed a wise and beautiful question to her daughter, “So what’s different about today?”
 Thoughtfully, Abagail answered.
 “Well mom, ya know how I told you that my work group in class had the wrong answer yesterday and I knew it but I didn’t say anything.”
 Yes.” her mother responded.